Jonakirche

 Nearby Attractions

-1. Mannheim Palace: Just a short distance away, this baroque palace is one of the largest in Germany and offers beautiful gardens alongside fascinating historical exhibits.
+1. Mannheim Palace: Just a short distance away, this baroque palace offers a glimpse into the opulent history of the region.
+Visitors can explore its beautiful gardens and impressive architecture.

 Insider Tips